Rand rate reform

 The Johannesburg Interbank Average Rate, known as JIBAR, is one of the most widely used interest rate benchmarks in South Africa.
 The South African Reserve Bank (SARB) is the administrator of JIBAR, which is widely used as a reference rate that underpins a significant number of financial contracts and valuations.
 It is published in 1, 3, 6, 9 and 12-month tenors.
 The 3-month JIBAR rate is the most widely used.
 The JIBAR benchmarks are calculated using certain South African bank quoted Negotiable Certificates of Deposits (NCD) rates as the inputs to determine JIBAR for each tenor.

 In 2012, the news broke that several major banks had been manipulating the London Interbank Offered Rate (LIBOR), a benchmark interest rate that was used to set the prices of financial instruments worth trillions of dollars.
 The investigation into the LIBOR scandal was led by financial regulators in the US and the UK and involved the participation of key players such as Barclays, UBS, and Royal Bank of Scotland.
-The investigation found that the banks had been submitting false information about their borrowing costs in order to manipulate the LIBOR rate.
-This allowed the banks to profit from trades based on the artificially low or high LIBOR rates.
+The investigation found that these banks had been submitting false information about their borrowing costs in order to manipulate the LIBOR rate.
+This allowed these banks to profit from trades based on the artificially low or high LIBOR rates.

-The investigation also revealed that the banks had colluded with each other to manipulate the LIBOR rate.
+The investigation also revealed that these banks had colluded with each other to manipulate the LIBOR rate.
 The LIBOR scandal had broader consequences for the financial industry and investor trust.
 The revelation that major banks had been manipulating a key benchmark rate shook investor confidence and led to a decline in the stock market.
 The scandal also led to a renewed focus on the need for stronger regulation and oversight of the financial industry.

 In recent years, financial markets globally have been implementing the reform of reference interest rates to Risk-Free Reference Rates (RFRs).
 South Africa as a G20 member is following the global approach adopted by the G20 Financial Stability Board (FSB) of reviewing and amending interest benchmarks to comply with international standards on interest rate benchmarks, as set by the International Organisation of Securities Commissions (IOSCO).
 Through this review conducted by SARB, JIBAR is seen as not meeting all the required attributes of an interest rate benchmark as determined by IOSCO.
 One of the key factors, similar to LIBOR, is that JIBAR does not have a significant volume of transactions underpinning the calculation of the rate.
 Having an internationally credible benchmark will support financial stability in South Africa.

-ZARONIA JIBAR
+| ZARONIA | JIBAR |

-Near risk-free rate (no implied Bank credit risk) Built in credit and term premium component
+| Near risk-free rate (no implied Bank credit risk) | Built in credit and term premium component |

-Overnight rate Term rate
+| Overnight rate | Term rate |

-Backward looking Forward looking
+| Backward looking | Forward looking |

-Fully transaction based Indicative rates
+| Fully transaction based | Indicative rates |

-Broad array of market participants Only five contributing banks
+| Broad array of market participants | Only five contributing banks |

 The SARB put in place a Market Practitioners Group (MPG), incorporating public and private sector members to manage the Interest Rate Benchmark Reform programme in South Africa.
 The SARB is overseeing the JIBAR reform process by collaborating with various industry bodies, including trade associations, financial services firms and public sector entities to map the reference rate reform journey, ensure appropriate communication with the market and facilitate the execution of key deliverables.